Looking to replace a single valve/tube in your amplifier? Look no further.

 2. Replace you tubes after approximately 1000 hours of actual playing.
 It doesn’t matter how old they are, it’s the number of hours they have been used which counts.

 3. Never change just one output tube.
 They must always be changed as a set.

 4. Always buy a matched set of OUTPUT tubes.
-Either a matched pair or a matched quad.
+So either a matched pair, matched quad or even matched sextet.
 They have been matched to have the same gain and the same bias current.

-5. You don’t HAVE to buy a set of preamp tubes.
+5. Finally, in theory you don’t HAVE to buy a set of preamp tubes.
 You can just change one or two.
-But it’s usually better to change them all then you know that all your valves are the same age.
+But it’s usually better to change them all then you know that all your valves are all the same age.

-We supply JJ tubes as they give a great tone at a sensible price.
+We supply JJ tubes as they guarantee awesome tone at a sensible price.
 We also offer fast delivery so you can get your amp back up to spec as soon as possible.